the-adrianator/Photo-API-search-app/README.md

 https://www.pexels.com/api/documentation/

-In order to generate an API key I need to create an account.
+In order to generate an API key I needed to create an account.

 Once I was successfully sending a request (and receiving a JSON response)...